 Whether you are a beginner or simply wanting to sharpen your skills, Charlie’s teaching philosophy is to focus on adjusting and improving upon each student’s natural abilities.
 To achieve one’s personal best at the game, he stresses the importance of building upon what feels instinctive to each individual and not forcing a certain form or style.

 Charlie has been married to his wife, Aga, for 10 years and together they have a five-year-old daughter, Alexandra.
 Although Charlie admits Alexandra probably enjoys riding in the cart looking for wildlife best, she can occasionally be seen on the course with her dad, her pink clubs in tow.

 For as long as Rich can remember, he has played golf with both his dad and his grandmother.
 He is currently an apprentice in the PGA PGM program and is striving to be a Class A Professional.

 Rich has a plethora of world experience, growing up in Dublin, Ohio, moving west to Colorado and eventually heading back across the country to New Jersey to be closer to his brother.

 In 2011, after taking a mission trip to Bolivia with Love and Action International Ministries, a non-profit ministry that focuses on developing orphanages in Latin American countries, Rich realized his desire to work with children.

 After taking another mission trip to Mexico, he was further inspired by his desire to work with kids and became eager to return home with aspirations of developing a youth golf program.

-When Rich isn’t golfing he enjoys spending time with his wife and 7 year old daughter, fishing, playing guitar and going to the movies.
+When Rich isn’t golfing he enjoys spending time with his wife and seven-year-old daughter, fishing, playing guitar and going to the movies.